Click here to return to homepage

 (b) "Members concerned may agree on other remedies in consultation"

-"The TMB observed that, apart from the third sentence of Article 5.4, the introduction of a new restriction, even if mutually agreed between the Members concerned, was not mentioned in Article 5.4 as an 'appropriate action, to the extent necessary to address the problem' when circumvention as defined in Article 5.1 had occurred.
+17. Concerning a mutually agreed solution notified by Pakistan under Article 2.17 and by the United States under Article 5, referenced in paragraph 11 above, which provided, inter alia, for the introduction of a new restraint, the TMB “observed that, apart from the third sentence of Article 5.4, the introduction of a new restriction, even if mutually agreed between the Members concerned, was not mentioned in Article 5.4 as an ‘appropriate action, to the extent necessary to address the problem’ when circumvention as defined in Article 5.1 had occurred.
 Furthermore, the TMB understood that the introduction of restrictions, set out in the third sentence of Article 5.4, related only to the true country or place of origin in case there had been evidence of its involvement in the transshipment.
-This provision, therefore, could not per se allow the introduction of new restrictions on imports from Pakistan in the particular case when circumvention had occurred.
+This provision, therefore, could not per se allow the introduction of new restrictions on imports from Pakistan in the particular case when circumvention had occurred.”(22)

-30. While examining the measure referred to in paragraph 29 above, the TMB noted with respect to the fifth sentence of Article 5.4 that "the Agreement did not specify what, in the context of this paragraph, could or could not constitute the 'other remedies'" and continued:
+18. While examining the measure referred to in paragraph 17 above, the TMB noted with respect to the fifth sentence of Article 5.4 that “the Agreement did not specify what, in the context of this paragraph, could or could not constitute the ‘other remedies’ ”.
+It also held that Article 5.4 was sufficiently clear that an objective interpretation of ‘other remedies’ could not be asserted as to grant Members the right to adopt new quantitative restrictions:

-"It could be argued that the 'other remedies' referred to in Article 5.4 did not include the permission to introduce new quantitative restrictions, since Article 5.4 in itself as well as the broader context as determined by the ATC provided sufficient guidance to the Members concerned to develop a correct understanding on what could or could not constitute such 'other remedies' in the sense of Article 5.4.
-It could be contended that Article 5.4 was sufficiently specific in defining what type of actions can be taken in response to well defined circumstances.
-The second sentence of this Article, in addressing the issue of what kind of action could be taken in the relationship between the importing Member (the United States) and the Member constituting the true place of origin (Pakistan) of the goods allegedly circumvented (cotton bedsheets), specified that '[s]uch action may include ..., where goods have entered, having due regard to the actual circumstances and the involvement of the country or place of true origin, the adjustment of charges to restraint levels to reflect the true country or place of origin'.
-This formulation seemed to imply that the action taken should affect the product that was subject to circumvention.
-Since only the exports of products that had already been subject to restrictions could be circumvented, the remedy for such circumvention could not affect products other than those with respect to which circumvention had been claimed.
-Reading the second sentence of Article 5.4 in conjunction with the fifth sentence, it appeared, therefore, that the two Members could have agreed on adjustments of charges to the restraint level established for the category 361 products or on 'other remedies' affecting the same products, but not on 'other remedies' affecting other products, like category 666 - S and 666 - P products.
+“It could be argued that the ‘other remedies’ referred to in Article 5.4 did not include the permission to introduce new quantitative restrictions, since Article 5.4 in itself as well as the broader context as determined by the ATC provided sufficient guidance … The second sentence … seemed to imply that the action taken should affect the product that was subject to circumvention.
+Since only the exports of products that had already been subject to restrictions could be circumvented, the remedy for such circumvention could not affect products other than those with respect to which circumvention had been claimed. … the two Members could have agreed on adjustments of charges to the restraint level established for the [products already subject to restriction] or on ‘other remedies’ affecting the same products, but not on ‘other remedies’ affecting other products.”(23)

 3. Article 5.6